-Page 17 of the technical appendix shows the initial "big" model consisting of all possible fixed effects using the variables Rater, Semester, and Sex.
-Note that the variable Repeat was not used because the data used was a subset consisting of the 13 common artifacts that all raters graded.
+Page 17 of the technical appendix shows the initial 'big' model consisting of all possible fixed effects using the variables Rater, Semester, and Sex.

-Using backward elimination variable selection in pages 18 and 19 of the technical appendix, we were able to find out that for all 7 models, none of the fixed effect variables were retained, and there was no need to check for any interaction terms or additional random effects.
+Using backward elimination, we were able to find out that for all 7 models, none of the fixed effect variables were retained.
+This meant that the categorical variables Rater, Semester and Sex were not significantly important in the model.
+Due to this, there was no need to check for any interaction terms or additional random effects.